Attending to experimental physics practices and lifelong learning skills in an introductory laboratory course: Curriculum Design

-We analyzed 73 student reflections and the related instructor feedback from the weekly written reflections over the course of the semester.
+To characterize the content of the student reflections, we analyzed 73 weekly reflections completed by 8 students over 11 weeks (completion rate of 83\% of 88 possible reflections).
+In order to characterize what skills students were reflecting on, we looked for explicit mention of rubric-related skills.
+When skills were not mentioned explicitly, we looked for rubric-related language from which a skill could be inferred.
 In 54 of 73 reflections, students explicitly stated the skills they were focused on (e.g., saying ``this week I will focus on self-compassion'').
 In 12 of the remaining 19 reflections, students used language directly from the rubrics without explicitly stating the skill (e.g., writing about ``frustration'' reflects language in the persistence skill prompt).
 The remaining 7 reflections did not follow the prompt for any particular skill.
-Students were not limited to one skill per reflection; in fact, 30\% of the reflections contained two or more learning skills.
+Students were not limited to one skill per reflection; in fact, almost a third of all reflections contained two or more learning skills.

-The most popular skills for reflection were organization (35\%), connections (18\%), persistence (15\%), self-compassion (9\%), and courage (8\%).
+The most popular skills for reflection were organization (35\% of 73 total reflections), collaboration (18\%), persistence (15\%), self-compassion (9\%), and courage (8\%).
 The other skills were only reflected on a few times each.
-Thus, more than half of the reflections focused on just three skills, namely, organization, connections, and persistence.
+Thus, more than half of the reflections focused on just three skills, namely, organization, collaboration, and persistence.
+These trends are consistent with other work that demonstrates that first-year college students struggle with organization generally and time management in particular.\cite{Reid2008,Clark2005} Indeed, reflections related to organization focused primarily on time management.